-Step 1: Complete Facilitator Training: To ensure a high standard and consistent delivery of the SMART Recovery program, all new Australian facilitators must complete the two-day SMART Recovery Australian Facilitator Training course.
+Step 1: Complete Facilitator Training: To ensure a high standard and consistent delivery of the SMART Recovery program, anyone intending to become a SMART facilitator must complete SMART Recovery Australian Facilitator Training.

-Important: If your meeting day, time or location changes, or it can’t run for any reason, please notify head office: 02 9373 5100.
+Important: If your meeting day, time or location changes, or the meeting can’t run for any reason, please notify head office: 02 9373 5100.

 Step 3: Promote your meeting: When SMART Recovery meetings first begin, attendance may be minimal.
 Don’t get discouraged – it can take time for the word to spread!

 How to promote your meeting

 We provide complimentary promotional materials to all new meetings that start up, however, after these run out, we kindly ask that you or your organisation please print these yourself from our Promotional Materials page.

 Let your local health services — including general practitioners, psychologists, psychiatrists, local hospitals, mental health agencies, drug and alcohol agencies, family and youth services, community corrections, Aboriginal and Torres Straight Islander services, gambling and other allied community centres — know about your meeting.